loagsword/IS601miniproject1-ACE/finishproject/commands1.md

 ## File Paths
 - File paths are utilized for navigational purposes.
 To view files listed in a folder or a folder listed in another folder..it can be located by /.
 If ever unsure of a file’s path, you can use the command ‘realpath <file name>’
 ## Tab Key
--Using the tab key to complete file paths allows you locate your commands quickly and will auto-fill or provide suggestions to you.
+- Using the tab key to complete file paths allows you locate your commands quickly and will auto-fill or provide suggestions to you.
 ## Git Command Line Resouces
 - This video is a youtube tutorial for git beginners and understanding the fundamentals of the command line (https://www.youtube.com/watch?v=HVsySz-h9r4).
--Below is an image that outlines the basic command lines and how they should be written .. source of immage: rubygarage.com.
+- Below is an image that outlines the basic command lines and how they should be written .. source of immage: rubygarage.com.

  ![BasicCommands](https://rubygarage.s3.amazonaws.com/uploads/article_image/file/599/git-cheatsheet-5.jpg)